NoahBPeterson/ChatbotPlaysGBA/README.md

 Where `[ROM_FILE]` is the path to your ROM file (optional).

+### Cross-Platform Notes

+The mGBA-http server is built using .NET, which is cross-platform.
+When running on macOS, you might notice that the compiled DLL files appear to be in Windows PE format.
+This is normal for .NET assemblies, as the actual execution is handled by the platform-specific .NET runtime.
+The server will run properly on macOS, Windows, or Linux as long as the appropriate .NET runtime is installed.

 ## Components

 - **MGBAController**: A high-level controller class for the mGBA-http API